 Note 1: Looked-after children are defined as 'children in public care at the date on which the application is made'.
 Previously looked-after children are children who were looked after, but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order, immediately after being looked-after.
-If an application is made under the 'looked-after' criterion, it must be supported by a letter from the relevant local authority children's services department and/or relevant documents.
+This includes children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.